 Curcumin is a substance with powerful anti-inflammatory and antioxidant properties which is also widely used as an anti-depressant.
-Additionally, curcumin is also known to elevate the brain hormone BDNF.
-As the level of BDNF elevates it increases the growth of new neurons and fights degenerative activity in the brain.
+Interestingly, curcumin also assists in raising the level of the brain hormone BDNF.
+As the level of BDNF elevates it increases the growth of new neurons.
+This entire action helps improve declining activity in the brain as we age.

 Chronic inflammation of joints and infections are subsided with the use of Curcumin.
 And, it inhibits many of the molecules that cause inflammation.